 Lamenting “the social order under which we [blacks] live, under which we suffer, under which we are killed,” Wright depicts African Americans as a politically powerless demographic whose constituents “don’t run anything in the Capital except elevators.”
 During his tenure as pastor of TUCC, the church’s website portrayed black people as victims burdened by the legacy of their “pilgrimage through the days of slavery, the days of segregation, and the long night of racism”—and as spiritual sojourners ever in pursuit of “the strength and courage to continuously address injustice as a people.”

-Wright attributes the high unemployment rate of African Americans to “the fact that they are black.”3 Vis a vis the criminal justice system, he likewise explains that “the brothers are in prison” largely because of their skin color.
+Wright has attributed the comparatively high unemployment rate of African Americans to “the fact that they are black.”
+Vis-a-vis the criminal-justice system, he likewise explains that “the brothers are in prison” largely because of their skin color.
 “Consider the ‘three strikes law,’” he elaborates.
-“There is a higher jail sentencing for crack than for cocaine because more African Americans get crack than do cocaine.”4
+“There is a higher jail sentencing for crack than for cocaine because more African Americans get crack than do cocaine.”

 In Wright’s calculus, white America’s bigotry is to blame not only for whatever ills continue to plague the black community, but also for anti-U.S. sentiment abroad.
 “In the 21st century, says Wright, “white America got a wake-up call after 9/11/01.
 White America and the western world came to realize that people of color had not gone away, faded into the woodwork or just ‘disappeared’ as the Great White West kept on its merry way of ignoring black concerns.”

 Wright detests America’s capitalist economic structure, viewing it as a breeding ground for all manner of injustice.
-“Capitalism as made manifest in the ‘New World,’” he says, “depended upon slave labor (by African slaves), and it is only maintained by keeping the ‘Two-Thirds World’ under oppression.”6 Wright’s anti-capitalist perspective is reflected in TUCC’s “10-point vision,” whose ideals include the cultivation of “a congregation working towards ECONOMIC PARITY.”
+“Capitalism as made manifest in the ‘New World,’” he says, “depended upon slave labor (by African slaves), and it is only maintained by keeping the ‘Two-Thirds World’ under oppression.”
+Wright’s anti-capitalist perspective was reflected in TUCC’s “10-point vision,” whose ideals, as laid out on the TUCC website during Wright’s tenure as pastor, included the cultivation of “a congregation working towards ECONOMIC PARITY.”
 (Emphasis in original.)
-The TUCC mission statement plainly declares its goal of helping “the less fortunate to become agents of change for God who is not pleased with America’s economic mal-distribution!”
+The TUCC mission statement plainly declared its goal of helping “the less fortunate to become agents of change for God who is not pleased with America’s economic mal-distribution!”

-An extension of this paradigm is black liberation theology, which seeks to foment a similar Marxist revolutionary fervor founded on racial rather than class solidarity.
-Wright’s mentor in this discipline is James Cone, author of the landmark text Black Power and Black Theology.
+An extension of this paradigm is black liberation theology, which seeks to foment a similar Marxist revolutionary fervor founded on racial, rather than class, solidarity.
+Wright’s mentor in this discipline was James Cone, author of the landmark text Black Power and Black Theology.
 Prior to the controversy sparked (in early 2008) by Wright’s racially charged statements and by Wright’s reference to Cone’s influence on his thinking, the website of Wright’s church identified Cone’s writings as required reading for parishioners who wished to more thoroughly understand the church’s theology and mission.